decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-09-10-provable-broadcast.md

     </p></details>

 *Note 2*: In some protocols, Unique-Lock-Availability is not enough.
-When using Tendermint style view change, if not using a timeout, the new leader may not be aware of all the Lock-Certificates held by honest parties.
+When using Tendermint-style view change, if not using a timeout, the new leader may not be aware of all the Lock-Certificates held by honest parties.
 This is called the  **hidden lock problem**.
-HotStuff is a Tendermint style protocol that has the property that if any honest party has a Lock-Certificate then the new leader will not miss this lock, even if the new leader just waits for the first $n-f$ responses.
+HotStuff is a Tendermint-style protocol that has the property that if any honest party has a Lock-Certificate then the new leader will not miss this lock, even if the new leader just waits for the first $n-f$ responses.
 HotStuff obtains this property by using *Keyed Broadcast*.

 <details>
-  <summary><b>More on Tendermint style view change</b>:</summary> <p>
+  <summary><b>More on Tendermint-style view change</b>:</summary> <p>